BAA-Studios/SunnyFORM/README.md

 This makes the font files companion references to the executable (and is upgraded every time the executable is upgraded), and thus exempt from the code page value requirement.

-## Restricting Installer to 64-bit Windows 10/11
+### Restricting Installer to 64-bit Windows 10/11 via VersionNT/VersionNT64

 This oddity with VersionNT64 tripped us up for a long time.
 Flutter only officially supports 64-bit Windows 10/11, and one would think that querying for the VersionNT64 would resolve this.